 Sketches from character development and prototyping the toys.

 Indeed: Johnson had just created the precursor to the Super Soaker, which has since generated a over $1 billion in sales for Larami, now owned by Hasbro.
-He made headlines yesterday in winning 7.3% of that sum in his claim against the RI-based toy company... not that the immensely successful engineer and inventor needed it, but it's a good excuse to paraphrase his tale.
+He made headlines yesterday for winning 7.3% of that sum in his claim against the RI-based toy company, a handsome purse for a deserving beneficiary who would be an immensely successful engineer and inventor even without a mainstream claim to fame.

 Hailing from Mobile, Ala., Johnson (b.
 1949) took to math and science at an early age, eventually taking first place in a science fair as a high school senior and earning several scholarships.
 Upon completing his master's degree in nuclear engineering at Atlanta's Tuskegee University, the born-and-raised Southerner spent his late 20's moving westward, young family in tow, including a stint in Albuquerque before he ended up in Pasadena, working for the Air Force and the Jet Propulsion Laboratory respectively.
 By day, Johnson was responsible for integrating the nuclear power plant in the Galileo; by night, his DIY experiments nearly cost him his marriage... until, of course, that fateful evening in 1982.